-It’s no big secret that Progressive Rock is my favorite genre of music, a love initially sparked by my favorite band of all time, Rush.
+It’s no big secret that Progressive Rock is my favorite genre of music, a love which was fully ignited by my favorite band of all time, Rush.

 During most of my 40+ years of following the band, I could never understand why Alex Lifeson never seemed to get the respect he so richly deserved.
 Even going back to their earliest works, it’s clear (or it certainly is to me) that along with Geddy Lee and Neil Peart, he was eons ahead of his time.